Abu Musab al-Zarqawi: Terrorism experts' view on the alliance

 Zarqawi gave al-Qaeda a highly visible presence in Iraq at a time when its original leaders went into hiding or were killed after the September 11 attacks in the United States.
 In turn, al-Qaeda leaders were able to brand a new franchise in Iraq and claim they were at the forefront of the fight to expel U.S. forces.
-But this relationship was proven to be fragile as Zarqawi angered al-Qaeda leaders by focusing attacks on Iraqi Shias more often than the U.S. military.
-In September 2005, U.S. intelligence officials said they had confiscated a long letter that al-Qaeda's deputy leader, Ayman al-Zawahiri, had written to Zarqawi, bluntly warning that Muslim public opinion was turning against him.
-According to Paul Wilkinson, chairman of the Center for the Study of Terrorism and Political Violence at the University of St. Andrews in Scotland, "A number of al-Qaeda figures were uncomfortable with the tactics he was using in Iraq ...
-It was quite clear with Zarqawi that as far as the al-Qaeda core leadership goes, they couldn't control the way in which their network affiliates operated."
+But this relationship was proven to be fragile as al-Zarqawi angered al-Qaeda leaders by focusing attacks on Iraqi Shias more often than the U.S. military.
+In September 2005, U.S. intelligence officials said they had confiscated a long letter that al-Qaeda's deputy leader, Ayman al-Zawahiri, had written to al-Zarqawi, bluntly warning that Muslim public opinion was turning against him.
+According to terrorism analyst Paul Wilkinson: "A number of al-Qaeda figures were uncomfortable with the tactics he was using in Iraq ...
+It was quite clear with al-Zarqawi that as far as the al-Qaeda core leadership goes, they couldn't control the way in which their network affiliates operated."

 U.S. officials' view of the alliance

-In June 2004, Secretary of Defense Donald Rumsfeld conceded that Zarqawi's ties to al-Qaeda may have been much more ambiguous—and that he may have been more of a rival than a lieutenant to bin Laden.
-Zarqawi "may very well not have sworn allegiance to [bin Laden]", Rumsfeld said at a Pentagon briefing.
+In June 2004, U.S. Defense Secretary Donald Rumsfeld conceded that al-Zarqawi's ties to al-Qaeda may have been much more ambiguous—and that he may have been more of a rival than a lieutenant to bin Laden.
+Al-Zarqawi "may very well not have sworn allegiance to [bin Laden]", Rumsfeld said at a Pentagon briefing.
 "Maybe he disagrees with him on something, maybe because he wants to be 'The Man' himself and maybe for a reason that's not known to me."
-Rumsfeld added, "someone could legitimately say he's not Al Qaeda."
+Rumsfeld added, "someone could legitimately say he's not al-Qaeda."

-According to the Senate Report on Prewar Intelligence released in September 2006, "in April 2003 the CIA learned from a senior al-Qa'ida detainee that al-Zarqawi had rebuffed several efforts by bin Ladin to recruit him.
+According to the Senate Report on Prewar Intelligence released in September 2006, "in April 2003, the CIA learned from a senior al-Qaeda detainee that al-Zarqawi had rebuffed several efforts by bin Ladin to recruit him.
 The detainee claimed that al-Zarqawi had religious differences with bin Ladin and disagreed with bin Laden's singular focus against the United States.
-The CIA assessed in April 2003 that al-Zarqawi planned and directed independent terrorist operations without al Qaeda direction, but assessed that he 'most likely contracts out his network's services to al Qaeda in return for material and financial assistance from key al Qaeda facilitators.'"
+The CIA assessed in April 2003 that al-Zarqawi planned and directed independent terrorist operations without al Qaeda direction, but assessed that he 'most likely contracts out his network's services to al-Qaeda in return for material and financial assistance from key al-Qaeda facilitators.'"

-In the April 2006 National Intelligence Estimate, declassified in September 2006, it asserts, "Al-Qa'ida, now merged with Abu Mus'ab al-Zarqawi's network, is exploiting the situation in Iraq to attract new recruits and donors and to maintain its leadership role."
+In the April 2006 National Intelligence Estimate, declassified in September 2006, it asserts, "Al-Qaeda, now merged with [al-Zarqawi's] network, is exploiting the situation in Iraq to attract new recruits and donors and to maintain its leadership role."